pinki9698/Notifier-Scheduler/README.md

 	The Intern Academy Internship Project : Basic Notifier and Speaker.

-	Flow: install the required modules> Run the code > See How this is work.
+	Flow: Open the Code in editor->install the required modules-> Run the code -> See How this is work.

   Thank You😊😊